visionify/visionai/docs/index.md

         sudo chmod 666 /var/run/docker.sock
         ```
         This will avoid the error that may occur during fetching the server API version.

+=== "MacOS"
+    - Get Docker installer for Mac Desktop from [here](https://docs.docker.com/desktop/install/mac-install/)
+    - Follow the on-screen instructions to install Docker Desktop for Mac.

+#### Disc Space

+VisionAI application uses Docker containers to run the apps.
+The Docker images are large in size and require a minimum of 50GB of free space on the host machine.

+#### GPU

+VisionAI is a Video-based AI platform that uses GPU for inference.
+It is recommended to use a GPU with at least 8GB of memory for optimal performance.
+VisionAI supports NVIDIA GPUs only - Following are a few recommended options:

+- NVIDIA GeForce RTX 2060/RTX 2060 Ti
+- NVIDIA GeForce RTX 3050/RTX 3050 Ti
+- NVIDIA P40
+- NVIDIA A100

+#### Internet Connectivity

+During initial download and setup portion of VisionAI application, we would need good internet connectivity in order to download the required dependencies and Docker containers.
+Once the setup is complete, VisionAI can be used offline.

+---

 ### Installtion